Some computations in string topology: Optimal index growths of closed geodesics

 for some $\gamma_k$, $1 \leq k \leq r$.
 Then by Theorem \ref{second}, $\gamma_k$ satisfies the hypothesis of Theorem \ref{Hingston2}, therefore, $M$ has infinitely many closed geodesics.
 It is easy to see that if there are infinitely many geodesics at level $a$ then $M$ has infinitely many closed geodesics.

 A very similar argument using Theorem \ref{third} for cohomology can be made to show the existence of a geodesic satisfying the hypothesis of Theorem \ref{Hingston1}.
 Therefore, $M$ has infinitely many closed geodesics.
-This completes the proof.
+This completes the proof. \end{proof} The above corollary, in particular, gives a proof of two theorems, whose statement appeared in \cite{GH09}, (Theorems 12.6 and 12.7) but the proofs are not found anywhere in the literature.
+Here we note that our proof will require the additional assumption that the closed geodesic along with its iterates are isolated.
+To the author's understanding this assumption is necessary.